sharc-lab/FPGA_ECE8893/tutorial/README.md

 5. Go back to the block diagram and click the `Run Connection Automation`.
 Select the `All Automation` at the left column.
 You need to manually map the HLS ports to the three AXI HP buses 1-to-1.
 Click `OK` to start connection automation.
-When it finished, you will see a completed block diagram.
+When it finishes, you will see a completed block diagram.
 To check its correctness, click the `validation` (check icon) on the upper page.
 Below is the completed diagram.

 ![alt text](figures/p2.png)